 (02:34) If you look at the drop-down menu for the Geographic Report tab of your Google Ads campaign, you have the option to view either a geographic report or a user location report.

 What is the difference between the two?
-The geographic report focuses on the locations which triggered your ad to show – this is either based on people’s physical location, or locations that people showed interest in online.
+The geographic report focuses on the locations that triggered your ad to show – this is either based on people’s physical location, or locations that people showed interest in online.
 The user location report, on the other hand, removes the interest element and focuses solely on where your customers were physically located at the time of accessing your site.

 (03:33) If you run an eCommerce store, generally speaking, there’s not going to be a huge difference between the two reports.
-If you are a more locally-oriented business providing a service within a particular area, you may want to take note of any users who are looking for the service, despite not being physically located in your area.
+If you are a more locally oriented business providing a service within a particular area, you may want to take note of any users who are looking for the service, despite not being physically located in your area.

-Viewing Google Ads Geographic Performance Data
+Viewing Google Ads geographic performance data

 (04:07) When you head in to your geographic report, you will find the location you are targeting for your campaign – referring back to our earlier example, this would be the United Kingdom.
-Before you start making Google Ads location bid adjustments, you will need break down your view by province, county, municipality, town/city or postcode – there are several other view options such as airport, TV region, neighbourhood and university, but they are less important.
+Before you start making Google Ads location bid adjustments, you will need break down your view by province, county, municipality, town/city or postcode.
+There are several other view options such as airport, TV region, neighbourhood and university, but they are less important.

-The two most popular views are county and town/city, but which one should you choose?
+The two most popular views are county and town/city.
+But which one should you choose?
 It ultimately depends on how much data your account is receiving.
 If you’re getting a considerable amount of traffic in a relatively short space of time then town/city is arguably the most appropriate view.
 If your account is not spending so much, then the county view is probably your best option.

-Making Google Ads Location Bid Adjustments
+Making Google Ads location bid adjustments

 (06:34) When you start looking at individual areas within the United Kingdom, whether they are counties, towns or cities, you will see how the number of conversions or the RoAS – listed as ‘Conv. value / cost’ in Google Ads – can vary dramatically from area to area.
 These figures will ultimately influence your decisions when it comes to making Google Ads location bid adjustments.